Dimensions of Culture Program

 DOC 1, DOC 2, and DOC 3 courses are designed to be integrated, with central themes flowing from course to course and learning objectives building upon each other to help Thurgood Marshall College students practice the critical reading, drafting and revision, metacognition, and rigorous research necessary to succeed at UCSD and beyond by examining the promises and paradoxes in U.S. history, society, and culture.

 DOC 1, “Reading Diversity,” is a four-unit course offered every Fall Quarter.
 In DOC 1, students practice critical reading.
 Students critically read the histories of multiple communities in the U.S., the origins of social stratification and structural inequities, and movements for social change.
-Teaching Assistants attend three DOC 1 lectures each week (Mondays, Wednesdays, and Fridays) and teach two sections (of up to 16 students each) once each week, and they provide comprehensive feedback on biweekly student journals that culminate in a final portfolio.
+Teaching Assistants attend three DOC 1 lectures each week (Mondays, Wednesdays, and Fridays) and teach two sections (of up to 16 students each) once each week, and they provide feedback on regularly assigned student journals.

 DOC 2, “Arguing Justice,” is a six-unit, writing-intensive course offered every Winter Quarter.
 In DOC 2, students build on the critical reading they practiced in DOC 1 to hone their argumentative writing, exploring how authors make arguments for justice in U.S. society in the era just before and after the Civil Rights Movement.
-Teaching Assistants attend three DOC 2 lectures each week (Mondays, Wednesdays, and Fridays) and teach two sections (of up to 16 students each) twice each week, and they provide comprehensive feedback on biweekly mini portfolios that culminate in an extended final paper.
+Teaching Assistants attend three DOC 2 lectures each week (Mondays, Wednesdays, and Fridays) and teach two sections (of up to 16 students each) twice each week, and they provide comprehensive feedback on regularly assigned argumentative essays synthesizing at least two required texts.